 As part of the Housing Element update, Lakewood conducted an inventory of its dwelling units.
 Locations of vacant and underutilized properties were also identified to determine the potential net gain of dwelling units.
 Table 2-4 below shows existing and build-out figures for dwelling units by Census Tract.
 The City's housing stock could increase as a result of new development on existing vacant land, recycling of existing poorly maintained parcels and increasing densities on M-F-R-zoned land.
 Table 2-4 reflects the total potential increase in housing units in the City.
 It assumes a housing density of five units per acre on R-1 zoned land.
 For the M-F-R zone, the realistic density is 20 units per acre on lots less than 12,500 square feet, 22 units per acres on lots 12,500 to 25,000 square feet and up to 25 units per acre on recycled sites greater than 25,000 square feet.
-Densities up to 30 units per acre are allowed on vacant lots greater than 25,000 square feet, although there have not been any proposals of such high density projects since the Housing Element was adopted.
+Densities up to 30 units per acre are allowed on vacant lots greater than 25,000 square feet.
 As Table 2-4 indicates, the total new units on vacant land (194 units), recycled land (112 units), underutilized church sites (126 units), increasing the density on underutilized M-F-R-zoned parcels (432 units), and potential second units in the R-1 and R-A zones (280 units) could result in a potential net gain of 1,144 units, which would exceed the RHNA allocation for the City of 403 units during the 2014-2021 period.